cosmos-muz/pz/cheeseria-back-end/README.md

 The app has been organised in the following folder structure

-- `db` holds all the database related files.
-It homes the connection to db, any migration scrips to run and model for the database etc,
+- `config` holds all the configuration related files.
+It homes the connection to db, any migration scrips to run and swagger doc etc,

-- `domain` is where we may define our object structure.
+- `domains` is where we may define our object structure.
 In our case, it is just Cheese so we have the `Cheese` class that tells us what properties it needs in the form of data.

+- `models` hold db models.
+We are using `mongodb` so db schemas would go in there.

+- `middleWares` hold middlewares like error handling, rootMiddleware.
+These are the non api based middlewares.

 - `repositories` just hold files that interact with the database.

 - `services` is the middle layer for logic.
 It sits in the middle between controllers and repositories.

-- `controller` even though there is no distinction for that in the project, `cheese.router.ts` holds api endpoints for the cheese CRUD functions.
+- `cheeseRouter` it holds api endpoints for the cheese CRUD functions.

 - `.env` holds enviroenment variables to facilitate development & production environment.
 For thsi project, I just focused it for development but possibly a second environment file for production would be needed.